 |Phase 1 AW 8||31 July 2020||August - September 2020|

-A record of successful applicants and the total grant funding committed in each assessment window is available:
+- the grant funding committed in each assessment window:

 View a video of the workshop.